 We are so pleased to be working with the four commissioned artist collaborators of the Matrix Co-Lab Commissions.

 It was a difficult selection process from the entries that were submitted, as there were some excellent ideas out there.
 Thank you to all the entrants who took the time to submit their entries.
 The four winning collaborations are:

 Shemiza Rashid and Sophie Gresswell, exploring Women's space…invasive or accessible? an experimental audio-visual project exploring 'Zoom' on and off camera and the experiences, pressures and possibilities platforms like 'Zoom' create for women working in Luton.

-Aaron Spendelow and Greta Zabulyte will join forces to produce filmed storytelling short interviews with Luton citizens, exploring their honest reflections of life pre, during and post Covid lockdown restrictions.
-The project is aimed at encouraging community spirit, understanding, empathy, education and will be representative of the cultural landscape in Luton.
+Aaron Spendelow and Greta Zabulyte joined forces to produce filmed storytelling short interviews with Luton citizens, exploring their honest reflections of life pre, during and post Covid lockdown restrictions.
+The project aimed at encouraging community spirit, understanding, empathy, education and is representative of the cultural landscape in Luton.

 Moriam Grillo and Teakster (Hatiq Mohammed) collaborate on an immersive digital installation, Coming Back Together, which will use light, colour, sound, and words to stimulate the senses. and offer an opportunity for local people to collaborate in the telling of our shared experience through Coivd-19 and the tensions that arise from resuming everyday life after a long period of lockdown.
 This project will enable further processing and learning to take place within a therapeutic setting that offers a safe space to come and reflect.